Student Appeals and Complaints

 Complaints against a University Employee

-If the complaint against the employee has to do with discrimination, harassment (including sexual harassment or sexual violence) or retaliation for having made a previous complaint, the student should instead and immediately contact the Dean of Student Development or the Director of Human Resources.
+If the complaint against the employee has to do with discrimination, harassment (including sexual harassment or sexual violence) or retaliation for having made a previous complaint, the student should instead and immediately contact the Vice President of Student Development (Rick Engstrom, 425-889-6397, firstname.lastname@example.org) or the Title IX Coordinator and Director of Human Resources (Amanda Bowman, 425-889-7824, email@example.com).

 Washington Student Achievement Council Student Complaint Investigation